 Keith had one motto for himself which pushed him to stay quit: no more addiction

-I started smoking at 17, it was the worst decision I had ever made.
+I started smoking at 17.
+It was the worst decision I ever made.

-It's not easy to stop smoking.
-Only 2 years have passed.
-Yes I still cough,which is expected after over 20 years but I am free of this addiction.
-There is absolutely no reason to smoke tobacco, there is no value at all in it.
+It's not easy to stop smoking but it is possible.
+It's been two years since I've smoked.
+I am free of the addiction.
+There is absolutely no reason to smoke, there is no value in it at all.
 All it will do is drive you to despair and eventually kill you.

 Click here to submit your story.

 Explore other support options

 There are a range of support options available to help you quit.